Simple Past Tense

 deploy

-• we played cricket for three hours.
+• We played cricket for three hours.

 • I went to my friend's marriage party, so I enjoyed it a lot.